indigo-iam/iam-website/content/en/docs/reference/api/account-api/_index.md

     ...
 ```

-The following example returns the 5 first users, who has one of the aformentioned filtering attributes containing "@iam" in a descing order according to the names (implicit sorting attribute is name)
+The following example returns the first 5 users who have one of the above filter attributes containing “@iam” in descending order by name (the implicit sorting attribute is name).

     search?filter=@iam&count=5&sortDirection=desc